 - Sleep.
 Too little or too much sleep can trigger depression symptoms; shoot for 7 to 8 hours per night.
 Try your best to be consistent.

 - Creativity.
-Stimulate your imagination with new experiences; enjoy poetry, art, theater, music, or try to reconnect with talents you’ve neglected.
+Stimulate your imagination with new experiences; enjoy poetry, art, theater, and music, or try to reconnect with talents you’ve neglected.

 - Psychotherapy.
 Invest in understanding yourself and breaking self-defeating patterns.